How Amazon Buy with Prime Impacts the DTC Customer Experience

 It’s already an uphill battle trying to get customers to your website.
 If you install Amazon Buy with Prime, you’ll give Amazon even more ammunition to prevent shoppers from ever making it to you.

 It’s simple: if you give Amazon rich data on what your customers are purchasing, they’ll know exactly what to suggest to the customer the next time they stop by Amazon.
-Since most of these shoppers are Prime customers, it’s a sure bet that they’ll do so.
+Since by definition these shoppers are Prime customers, it’s a sure bet that they’ll do so.
 And when they visit, they’ll see product recommendations perfectly targeted to them, thanks to the additional information that you gave Amazon through Buy with Prime.

-Fewer customers will make it to your site organically, because more of them find what they’re looking for on Prime without ever turning to a search engine.
-You’ll have to react by spending more on digital advertising, raising your ACOS and hurting your margin.
+Fewer customers will make it to your site organically because more of them find what they’re looking for on Prime without ever turning to a search engine.
+You’ll have to react by spending more on digital advertising, raising your ACOS, and hurting your margin.

 How BWP Affects Conversion